• Skip to main content

 • Margarine Or Butter: Butter adds richness and helps to bind all the ingredients together.
 Use salted or unsalted butter, this is up to your personal preference.

-Yes, you can take this recipe as a base and add in your favourite additions and flavourings.
-A few examples of dried fruit you can add are dried apples, raisins, dried apricot and dried coconut.
+You can take this recipe as a base and add in your favourite additions and flavourings.
+A few examples of dried fruit you can add are dried apples, raisins, dried apricot and dried coconut- like my fruit flapjack recipe.

 homemade flapjacks on plate

-There are so many flapjack recipes on this site because I really can’t get enough of them and they’re quite popular too!
+I’ve made so many flapjack recipes on this site because I really can’t get enough of them, and they’re quite popular too!
 If you love flapjacks as much as I do, then you’ll definitely want to try out these recipes below:

 • Bakewell Flapjacks